zerodevapp/zerodev-docs/docs/use-wallets/use-session-keys.md

 const serializedSessionKeyParams = sessionKeyProvider.serializeSessionKeyParams()
 ```

-Then the server send the serialized session key to the client.
-The client can now reconstruct a functional `SessionKeyProvider`:
+The owner then sends the serialized session key to the agent.
+The agent can now reconstruct a functional `SessionKeyProvider`:

 ```javascript
 const sessionKeyParams = {